ArduPilot/ardupilot_wiki/plane/source/docs/arming-your-plane.rst

    before arming is allowed.
 The default is 1, meaning all checks are done.
 Most users should leave it at 1, as the arming checks are important to ensure the autopilot is ready.
--  **ARMING_DIS_RUD**: This parameters allows you to disable rudder based arming.
-If you set this to 1 then you will only be able to arm via a ground station.
+-  **ARMING_RUDDER**: This parameter allows you to configure rudder based arming/disarming.
+The default is 1, meaning you are able to arm with right rudder.
+If you set this to 2 you can also disarm with left rudder.
+If you set this to 0 then you will only be able to arm/disarm via a ground station.

 How to Arm
 ==========